Getting Started with Workspace ONE Experience Management

 - Employee onboarding resources

-The Workspace ONE platform covers these use cases and more.
-However, Experience Management, a significant component of the overall DEX solution, is focused on how to gain insight and value from telemetry collected from devices, whether root cause analysis, IT planning, or using collected data to drive automated workflows.
+The Workspace ONE platform covers the use cases in the personas above and more.
+However, Experience Management, a significant component of the overall Omnissa DEX solution, is focused on how to gain insight and value from telemetry collected from devices, whether root cause analysis, IT planning, or using collected data to drive automated workflows.

 Table 2: Example Experience Management use cases

-Now that we have enabled Experience Management within Omnissa Intelligence, how can we extract value from this technology and truly impact the business and IT operations?
+After Experience Management has been enabled within Omnissa Intelligence, how can we extract value from this technology and truly impact the business and IT operations?
 The following are a few real-life customer examples.

 Achieving value in 1 week